CraftAcademyLabs/ca_course/week3/portfolio_challenge/3_navigation.md

 [React Router](https://reacttraining.com/react-router/) is the most popular routing library for React.
 It allows us to define routes in the same declarative style.
 The `Route` component is perhaps the most important component in React Router to understand and learn to use well.
 Its most basic responsibility is to render some UI when a location matches the route’s path.

+React Router provides two Routers for us to use: `BrowserRouter` and `HashRouter`.
+We need to decide which one to use, and the choice will mostly depend on our server architecture.

+`BrowserRouter` is the recommended default, but it may require additional server configuration to handle dynamic requests. `HashRouter` is not suitable for all situations, but it can be a good solution for static websites.

+In our Portfolio application, we will use `BrowserRouter` as our Router of choice.

 In the following section, we will use some of the basic functionality React Router brings to the table.
 If you want to go deeper into the router visit [this resource](https://reacttraining.com/react-router/core/guides/philosophy) and read through the documentation and examples.